-In 2016, Keiro launched its Grants Program to provide funding to qualified nonprofit, community-based organizations that serve the Japanese American and Japanese older adult population, investing in projects that create a positive impact on quality of life for our aging community and their caregivers.
+In 2016, Keiro launched its Grants Program to provide funding to qualified nonprofit, community-based organizations that serve the Japanese American and Japanese older adult population.
+The program focuses on reducing social isolation, and invest in projects that create a positive impact on quality of life for our aging community and their caregivers.

 Keiro’s grantmaking consists of more than funding bento deliveries, supporting transportation, or purchasing new audio equipment for a community center—the true impact of Keiro’s Grants Program lies in how these numerous organizations help enhance the quality of life for older adults and their caregivers with methods that are unique and specific to each constituency.
 With each bento comes an opportunity to socialize and to enjoy a healthy meal.
 Every event that an older adult is able to attend as a result of transportation assistance helps decrease their risk of social isolation.
 New equipment can help those with hearing impairments enjoy and share the experiences with the rest of the group.
 Behind each grant are deeper experiences detailing how older adults and their caregivers are impacted.
 With more than 70 organizations receiving support from Keiro, there are countless solutions to be found and stories to be told.

 The submission period for the 2023-2024 Grants Cycle is now closed.
 For any questions, please contact [email protected].

 Announcements of the results for this cycle will take place by March of 2024.

 The seniors are so grateful.
 They keep repeating, ‘thank you so much, I’m enjoying the meal.’
 And they enjoy the time.
 We have some participants who don’t get any visitors and so this is an opportunity for them to spend some time with someone to just talk about their daily life.Amy Iwamasa Volunteer Coordinator for OCBC’s Tomodachi Bento Project